 Sidelight

-It is a practical and aesthetic architectural detail on either side of a door.
-They bring natural light, security, and decorative flair to the entrance, offering endless design possibilities from classic to modern.
+It is a functional and beautiful architectural feature on either side of the door.
+It provides the entryway with natural light, security, and aesthetic flare while providing countless design options ranging from traditional to contemporary.

 Rails or Tracks